nossas/bonde-install/README.md

 127.0.0.1 weave.bonde.devel
 ```

-Now you should be able to access third-party tools used by our modules:

-* fake-s3.bonde.devel
-* fake-smtp.bonde.devel
-* consul.bonde.devel
-* traefik.bonde.devel

-And these are essentials URLs from BONDE and must be accessible to get local copy fully working:
+These are essentials URLs from BONDE and must be accessible to get local copy fully working:

 * api-v1.bonde.devel
 * api-v2.bonde.devel